CodeAltF4/StDat/README.md

 ---

 The project is currently being completely rebuilt in a more manageable way for easier production later, maintenance, expandability, and readability.
-Therefore there might not be any releases in the coming weeks as all the code is being rewritten with object oriented programing.
+Therefore there might not be any releases in the coming weeks as all the code is being rewritten.
-This is the reason why the code is not opimised atm.

 ---